tbhou/sigma/README.md

-# Open Research of Generative AI
+# Σ-GenAI for Open Research

 This repo collects some latest research work of Generative AI.
 It provides simple implementations to understand the ideas and some follow-up discussions to inspire future work.